roma-glushko/hyx/docs/components/rate_limiter.md

 ### Local/In-memory Rate Limiters

 The simplest form of the rate limiting state is a state stored in-memory.
-In this case, all instances of a microservice will have an own local state of requests served in a time window.
+In this case, all instances of a microservice will have its own local state of requests served in a time window.

-This is a simple, straightforward, database- and dependency less way to quickly introduce rate limiting.
+This is a simple, straightforward, database- and dependency-less way to quickly introduce rate limiting.
 At the same, that simplicity comes with the following specifics.

-As you scale microservice instance number up, the allowed rate limiting effectively grow as well.
+As you scale microservice instance numbers up, the allowed rate limiting effectively grow as well.
 For example, if you have specified to handle 10 req/sec for one microservice instance, then:

 * 1 instance handles 10 req/sec